MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/partitions-in-wpa.md

 If this happens, the admin cannot proceed with the current data upload.
 The admin has these choices:

  * Start over, and attempt HR-data upload with different data that has a different schema.
- * [Delete the affected partition](#to-delete-a-partition) (or partitions) and retry to upload the .csv file that caused the schema violation.
-After deleting the affected partitions, the admin can retry the HR upload, which should succeed this time.
+ * [Delete the affected partition](#to-delete-a-partition) (or partitions) and then try again to upload the .csv file that caused the schema violation.

    > [!Note]
    > Violations and schema errors can occur only in user-created partitions.
-Uploading HR data cannot affect the definition of Global partition.
+Uploading HR data does not affect the definition of the Global partition.

 ### To delete a partition